Kids and Tummies

 If your child suffers with gastrointestinal issues, such as blood in their stools, they may need a colonoscopy to see what’s going on.
-The board-certified pediatric gastroenterologist at Kids and Tummies in Gulfport, Mississippi, have the experience to give your child the proper screening they need.
+The board-certified pediatric gastroenterologists at Kids and Tummies in Gulfport and Ocean Springs, Mississippi, have the experience to give your child the proper screening they need.
 To learn more about getting a colonoscopy for your child, call for an appointment or book it online today.

 A colonoscopy is a test that allows your provider to see inside your child’s colon to better understand troublesome symptoms.
 Before the procedure begins, your child receives anesthesia so they will be asleep and comfortable during the procedure.

 To perform a colonoscopy, a long flexible tube with a camera on the end is inserted into your child’s rectum, and through the rectum and colon.
 The device allows your gastroenterologist to view the inside walls of the large intestines and take small samples of tissue to be sent to the laboratory for examination.
 Results return in about a week.